viljami-j/contextual-shortcuts/README.md

 A simple tool that provides contextual shortcuts for any application that has defined a keyset.

 ## Why to use?
+* Provides an easy way to learn shortcuts, should be essential to any application that works with multiple contexts e.g. Blender, Unreal Engine, Godot.
-* Context has never been easier - just write a single line to a text file from any point in your code!
+* Setting a context has never been easier - just write a single line to a text file from any point in your code!
 * Sets a low bar to implement contextual shortcuts that can really make a difference in productivity.

+## What is a context?
+* TODO: Add a demonstrative .gif

 ## How to use?
 ### Define a keyset